PathologyDataScience/BCSS/README.md

     |_ masks : where the ground truth masks to use for training and validation are saved
     |_ images: where RGB images corresponding to masks are saved
     |_ logs : in case anythign goes wrong

-**Step 4 (NOT RECOMMENDED!!): Run the auto-generated WSI script**

-  Run the batch or shell script from the command line using the following command:

-  On Windows:
-    `./wsis/download_wsis.bat`

-  On Mac or Linux:
-    `bash ./wsis/download_wsis.sh`

-  to download the full whole-slide images.

-  ***Please AVOID this step as this puts heavy traffic on the server!
-Instead, you should rely on the RGB images corresponding to each mask instead!
-Thank you!***

 -------------------------------------------------